OrdinaryMagician/saya_m/README.md

 ### Cookie *[Health Bonus]*

-*"Now this is one cookie I wouldn't put down."*
+*"I haven't played Cookie Clicker in decades.
+Wonder if it still even exists..."*

 It is said that whoever controls the cookies, may one day control the universe.
 Each of these heals up for 1 HP, and can push you up to 200 HP with ease.
+Sometimes you might find them in bunches, healing even more.

 ### Stimmy Pack *[Stimpack]*

 *"A stimmy pack, for the small ouchies."*

 Each of these contains a small health stimulant.
 And yes, **Saya** really does call them that.
 On a normal person, injecting several of these at once would result in an overdose, but **Saya** doesn't seem to be affected.
+Each recovers 15 HP.

 ### Big Stimmy Pack *[Medikit]*

 *"Big stimmy, for the bigger ouchies."*

 These ones contain all sorts of medical equipment to patch up wounds and treat burns.
 Fairly useful, certainly.
+Each recovers 30 HP.

 ### Spiritual Stimulant *[Soulsphere]*